exercism/problem-specifications/exercises/wordy/description.md

 24

-> What is 3 plus 2 times 3?
+> What is 3 plus 2 multiplied by 3?

 15  (i.e. not 9)